Originally published January 18th, 2023

 An owner ready to scale understands the ins and outs of their niche, product trends, unit economics, and how to continuously expand their audience reach.
 It remains that this fight to stay on top of a niche or product offering is costly for a growing brand.
 Along with a myriad of other expenses that continue to build like shipping, hiring and so on, sometimes it’s tough for a growing company to keep afloat financially.
+Smart business owners know that having access to a business line of credit or merchant cash advance can make the difference between plateauing and thriving.
 Catching issues before they snowball is definitely a make-or-break factor for a business on the rise.
 Even the most prepared ecommerce companies can use some extra assistance.
 Thanks to the recent trends, there are more options than ever before to help ecommerce brands thrive in today’s uber competitive marketplaces.

 A Market Blazing the Trail

 As technology has evolved over the last few decades, consumers have adapted habits to fit the expanding digital economy.
 A steady and gradual rise over many years, the boom in ecommerce during 2020 skyrocketed the trend and now more than ever there are opportunities available for ‘net-based businesses to capitalize on.
 According to a recent JP Morgan trend report, 77% of the US population now shops online regularly.
+With ecommerce businesses becoming a mainstay in the global supply chain, lenders and fintech platforms are tailoring new funding options to meet their business needs.
 Previously, the United States has long lagged behind other world markets in the uptake to online shopping.
 A very diverse ecommerce market nationally, it’s on an upwards trajectory and showing strong growth fueled mainly by consumers' love of the convenience entailed.
 After only a decade since inception, digital wallets have risen to be the second most popular payment method.
 This trend too is expected to rise since about 67% of the global population are now mobile phone users.

 Another driving force of the transition is legacy mall brands becoming omnichannel retailers, and ecommerce is expanding like never before.
 The explosion in uptake of pickup options and app-based shopping during the pandemic has been embraced as the new normal.
 About 45% of all ecommerce sales are now made via mobile.
+This evolution underscores the need for flexible business financing that allows ecommerce businesses to respond quickly to shifts in customer behavior.
 While dominated in some aspects by giant pure-play ecommerce platforms like Amazon and Walmart, the market is also seeing healthy B2C and C2C trends.
 Researchers estimate that by 2026 the global ecommerce market will generate over $8bn USD annually.
+That kind of growth is why many borrowers are exploring short-term loans and term loan structures tailored for rapid scalability.

 All this expansion makes it an imperative time for ecommerce brands both big and small to brace for the future and be ready for whatever change that comes.
 As the ecommerce market itself has grown, customer attention and therefore acquisition is harder to come by.
 Adding to the competition online retailers are facing, more and more brick and mortar locations are hybridizing their in-person shopping experiences.
 Not that many years ago, it was also easier to see a return on advertising capital.
 With about a 15-20% drop off rate in advertising reach on major platforms like Instagram, compounded by obstacles like advanced ad blocking technology, it’s difficult for businesses to navigate the market solo.